 7. Grouping of Purchase of Service Costs

-Clients listed in Category 5, according to Welfare and Institutions Code section 4512, are individuals who have “..disabling conditions found to be closely related to intellectual disability or to require treatment similar to that required for individuals with intellectual disability, but shall not include other handicapping conditions that are solely physical in nature.
+those listed in Category 5, according to Welfare and Institutions Code section 4512, are individuals who have “...disabling conditions found to be closely related to intellectual disability or to require treatment similar to that required for individuals with intellectual disability, but shall not include other handicapping conditions that are solely physical in nature.

-The ethnicity groups were provided by the Department of Developmental Services (DDS) and were based on previous groups used by DDS in reporting client demographic data.
+The ethnicity groups were provided by the Department of Developmental Services (DDS) and were based on previous groups used by DDS in reporting demographic data.
+In reporting FY16-17 data and subsequent years, the Filipino group was included in the Asian group rather than separately, to conform with the reporting categories used in the U.S. census.

-Data regarding the residence of clients is included.
-In many cases, the cost of services for a client is affected by the client’s living arrangements.
-For example, clients residing in an Intermediate Care Facility (ICF, ICF-DD/H, ICF-DD/N) will not have SG/PRC POS expenditures for residential care because the ICF residences are paid for by Medi-Cal, as these are facilities providing intermittent nursing care.
-Clients living in Community Care Facilities will have POS expenditures for residential care paid for by SG/PRC; but they may also have POS expenditures for day or employment services as well as transportation.
+In many cases, the total cost of services for an individual is significantly affected by the types of living arrangement.
+For example, someone residing in an Intermediate Care Facility (ICF, ICF-DD/H, ICF-DD/N) will not have SG/PRC POS expenditures for 24-hour residential care because the ICF services are paid for by Medi-Cal, as ICF facilities provide intermittent nursing care.
+Those living in Licensed Community Care Facilities will have POS expenditures for residential care paid for by SG/PRC; but they may also have POS expenditures for day or employment services as well as transportation.